peter-b/livecode/toolchain/lc-run.1.md

 ## OPTIONS

+* -L, --modulepath _PATH_:
+  Prepend _PATH_ to the list of directories to search for modules and extensions.

 * -H, --handler _NAME_:
   Call the handler with the specified _NAME_ as the entry point of the program.
   _NAME_ must have public visibility and accept no arguments.
 The default value